Modeling Concurrent Multi-Agent Systems: Strategies, Equilibria and Decision Problems

 \section{Strategies, Equilibria and Decision Problems}

 In this section, we define \emph{strategies}, which enable agents to choose their actions in a systematic way.
 In addition to providing a mathematical definition, we describe how strategies are represented as transducers in both the explicit and circuit-based models.
 We then expand this definition to \emph{equilibria}, and then define the decision problems of \emph{verification} and \emph{realizability}.
-For ease of presentation, we define general concepts with respect to explicit systems, with the understanding that the circuit-based analogue can be easily understood by substituting in the relevant components.
+For ease of presentation, we define general concepts with respect to explicit systems, with the understanding that the circuit-based analog can be easily understood by substituting in the relevant components.

-\begin{definition}[Strategy for Agent $i$] A strategy for Agent $i$ is a function $\pi_i : V^* \rightarrow A_i$.
-Intuitively, this is a function that, given the observed history of the game (represented by an element of $V^*$), returns an action $a_i \in A_i$. \end{definition}
+\begin{defi}[Strategy for Agent $i$] A strategy for Agent $i$ is a function $\pi_i : D^* \rightarrow A_i$.
+Intuitively, this is a function that, given the observed history of the game (represented by an element of $D^*$), returns an action $a_i \in A_i$. \end{defi}

+Note that by tracking the set of decisions $D$, agent strategies capture the full observable history of the game, including the sequence $V^*$ of vertices visited.
+A strategy of the form $V^* \rightarrow A_i$ can then be encoded as a strategy of the form $D^* \rightarrow A_i$, but the opposite implication does not hold in general.
 The set of all Agent $i$ strategies is $\Pi_i$.
-This brings up to the definition of a \emph{strategy profile}.
+This brings us to the definition of a \emph{strategy profile}.